sierrapablo/reverse-proxy-monitoring/README.md

 ## Advanced and Customization

 - **Alerts**: If you'd like to add alerts in Prometheus, you can configure alert rules in the Prometheus configuration file.
 - **Additional Services**: You can add more exporters to monitor other services or applications in your infrastructure.
-Make sure those services are connected to the same network as the reverse proxy, prometheus and grafana.
+To have these services properly handled by the Nginx reverse proxy and detected by the hot reload script, you need to add their configuration files as separate `.conf` files in `./nginx/conf.d/` directory.
+Make sure those services are connected to the same network as the reverse proxy, Prometheus, and Grafana.
 ## Conclusion

 This project will allow you to set up a full monitoring system for your infrastructure using **Prometheus** and **Grafana**.
 It also provides an authentication layer via basic authentication for Prometheus, enables HTTPS for the services deployed through **Nginx**, and uses **nginx-exporter** to monitor Nginx itself and **node-exporter** to monitor system metrics.